-The first command adds the class files to the jar file.
-The second command adds the deployment descriptor to the jar file.
+The first command adds the class files to a new jar file (the first c in the command stands for create).
+The second command adds the deployment descriptor to the jar file (updates the jar file - u stands for update).

-23. The EJB is now packaged and we can deploy it with the following command:
+23. The EJB is now packaged and we can deploy it with the following command: copy HelloWorldJAR.jar jboss\server\default\deploy

-'''

-copy HelloWorldJAR.jar jboss\server\default\deploy

-'''